webersab/entGraph/README.md

   1. numThreads, which I set that to 60 for a machine with 20 cpus, because not all the threads will run together.
 But you might need to change it.
   2. numIters is the number of iterations. lambda, lambda_2 and tau are set by default for Cross-Graph + Paraphrase-Resolution global soft constraints experiments, but can be tuned for another dataset.

 **Step 7**: Please follow the instructions outlined in https://github.com/mjhosseini/entgraph_eval to evaluate the graphs on the entailment datasets.
-The datasets for evaluation are dev.txt and test.txt, with their parsed relations in dev_rels.txt and test_rels.txt.